predragnikolic/sublime-git-diff-view/README.md

 # Git Diff View - sublime plugin
-This plugin is intended for a quick overview of changes before commiting them.
-Nothing more, nothing less.
+Get a quick overview of changes before commiting them.

 ![Example](/img/showcase.gif)
-in this example, sublime [git](https://github.com/kemayo/sublime-text-git) plugin is used to commit the changes.

 ### Features
 - Show all modified files
 - Show the diff view for a file
 - Stage/Unstage files
 - Dismiss changes for a file
+- Go to a file

 ### Installation